dragomano/Light-Portal/website/docs/plugins/create_new.md

 ```

 ## Using Composer
 Your plugin can use third-party libraries installed through Composer.
 Make sure that the `composer.json` file is located in the plugin directory, which contains the necessary dependencies.
-The `src` directory may contain key files of the scripts you use.
 Before publishing your plugin, open the plugin directory in the command line and run the command: `composer install --no-dev -o`.
 After that, the entire contents of the plugin directory can be packaged as a separate modification for SMF (for example see **PluginMaker** package).